FunctionLab/selene/docs/source/overview/cli.md

 ```

 Note that there should not be any commas at the end of these lines.
-- `random_seed`: Set a random seed for `torch` and `torch.cuda` (if using CUDA) for reproducibility.
+- `random_seed`: Set a random seed for `torch` and `torch.cuda` (if using CUDA-enabled GPUs) for reproducibility.
 - `output_dir`: The output directory to use for all operations.
 If no `output_dir` is specified, Selene assumes that the `output_dir` is specified in all relevant function-type values for operations in Selene.
 (More information on what function-type values are in [later sections](#a-note-for-the-following-sections).)
 - `create_subdirectory`: If True, creates a directory within `output_dir`   with the name formatted as `%Y-%m-%d-%H-%M-%S`---the date/time when Selene was run.
 (This is only applicable if `output_dir` has been specified.)
 - `lr`:  The learning rate.
 If you use our [CLI script](https://github.com/FunctionLab/selene/blob/master/selene_cli.py), you can pass this in as a command-line argument rather than having it specified in the configuration file.
 - `load_test_set`: This is only applicable if you have specified `ops: [train, evaluate]`.
-You can set this parameter to True (by default it is False/ignored and the test set is only loaded when training ends) if you would like to load the test set into memory before training begins--and therefore save the test data generated by a sampler to a .bed file.
+You can set this parameter to True (by default it is False and the test set is only loaded when training ends) if you would like to load the test set into memory before training begins---and therefore save the test data generated by a sampler to a .bed file.
 You would find this useful if you want to save a test dataset (see [Samplers used for training](#samplers-used-for-training-and-evaluation-optionally)) and you do not know if your model will finish training and evaluation within the allotted time that your job is run.
-You should also be running Selene on a machine that can support such an increase in memory usage (on the order of GBs).
+You should also be running Selene on a machine that can support such an increase in memory usage (on the order of GBs, depending on how many classes your model predicts, how large the test dataset is, etc.).

 ## Model architecture
 For all operations, Selene requires that you specify the model architecture, loss, and optimizer as inputs.